The challenge

 After SaltStack was acquired by VMware, the subject matter experts and content producers who worked on the SaltStack Enterprise product line started to retreat to their own silos, losing the rich cross-communication and rapport that had previously existed between the teams.
 Each team started working on their own customer-facing content and publishing content in their own disconnected publishing channels:

-• Sales engineers and professional service consultants created created proof-of-concept deployment guides in isolated Word documents.
+• Sales engineers and professional service consultants created proof-of-concept deployment guides in isolated Word documents.

-• Support agents created knowledge base articles in a content system that was completely disconnected from the product documentation produced by technical writers.
+• Support agents wrote knowledge base articles in a content system that was completely disconnected from the product documentation produced by technical writers.

 • Technical marketing managers and product marketing managers produced their own how-to guides in blog entries or their own GitHub repositories.